Computer Science & AI

 Data Science Lab

 The Data Science Lab consists of a number of modern computers with unusual configurations that enable us to perform complex calculations and do large scale data analyses.
-The computers are accessible to all staff and students of LIACS, and to members of the Leiden Center of Data Science (LCDS).
+The computers are accessible to all staff and students of LIACS.

 Special facilities that are present here:

-- Computer with a large amount of cores (64), for research on multi-core calculations on many cores.
+- Machines with a large number of cores (64 cores, 128 threads), for intensive computation in parallel or research on multi-core calculations on many cores.

-- Computers with several terabytes of fast SSD storage, to fasten database manipulation.
+- achines with multiple terabytes of fast SSD storage, to fasten database manipulation.

 - Possibility of large scale data storage for research support.